-3. However, before you start the exercise you should have your vet do a checkup to make sure they don’t have some health issue.
+Before you start any exercise you should have your vet do a check-up to make sure they don’t have some health issues.

 Old Dachshunds could seem to be healthy, but some underlying issues may be hidden and your vet could discover them.

-There is research that shows 18% of dog owners do not take their dog in for checkups.
+There is research that shows 18% of dog owners do not take their dogs in for checkups.

 This is especially true for old dachshunds, as you need to get them checked by your vet every six months to make sure they are healthy.

-An early detection is vital for an old dachshunds, as this will provide them with the best opportunity to stop any disease before it becomes advanced.
+Early detection is vital for old dachshunds, as this will provide them with the best opportunity to stop any disease before it becomes advanced.

 Dental disease can be painful and could lead to more serious problems as well.
 Make sure you brush their teeth every day.

-And when you take them into the vet every six months, they can look at their teeth and gums to make sure they are healthy and not have any dental disease.
+And when you take them to the vet every six months, they can look at their teeth and gums to make sure they are healthy and do not have any dental disease.

 Also, your vet should give your dachshund an evaluation of their body condition.